AddonFoundry/flexible-forms/README.md

 # Flexible Forms

-> Flexible Forms is a form builder for Statamic that allows you to build forms right in the control panel.
-No more messing around with Blueprints and templates to get the forms you or your client want.
+> Flexible Forms is a Statamic addon that does something pretty neat.

+## Features

+This addon does:

+- This
+- And this
+- And even this

 ## How to Install